ia-trainingdepartment/ignition-sdk-guide/docs/programming-for-the-designer/working-with-project-resources.md

 --->

 ## Project Resource - Designer
-In the Designer scope, you will register your resource orkspace and a project browser node.
+In the Designer scope, you will register your resource workspace and a project browser node.
 It is generally recommended to subclass [`TabbedResourceWorkspace`](/docs/programming-for-the-designer/building-a-workspace.md#tabbed-resource-workspace) to give end users the most familiar editing paradigm. `TabbedResourceWorkspace` will automatically create instances of your `ResourceEditor` subclass and manage bookkeeping for you.

 <!---
 Code Example/Snippets